jarecoo/practice/notes.md

 - “We can find a retreat at any time by looking inward.
 We can sit with our eyes closed and feel our breath go in and out.
 We can turn on some music and tune out the world.
 We can turn off technology or shut off those rampant thoughts in our head.
 That will provide peace.
 Nothing else.”
 The Daily Stoic, p.91
 - The law of attraction, or in motorcycle terms, object fixation, is what causes outlook to heavily influence outcome.
 When you fixate and focus on something, you subconsciously gravitate to that thing.
 Focus on the bad and you’ll live the bad.
 Focus on the good and you’ll live the good.
 - Find a place of calm and strength inside yourself.
 Learn to love and have compassion for yourself like a very accepting, supportive parent would love you.
 Love yourself like Fred Rogers would love you.
 “When you’re capable of loving, accepting, and forgiving yourself no matter what, you’ll have the emotional energy to love, accept, and forgive others.
 When your cup is full of love to yourself, you could give more to others.” (https://www.reddit.com/r/howtonotgiveafuck/comments/8api2x/fear_of_not_being_good_enough_episode_2_constant/?st=JFSBV4P2&sh=fc412057)
+- “A mind that isn’t in control of itself, that doesn’t understand its power to regulate itself, will be jerked around by external events and unquestioned impulses” The Daily Stoic, p.101

 ### Live in the Present Moment
 - “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.”